 My dissertation was atrociously (in retrospect) entitled "Evidential Modern Political Authority."
 Under what conditions can a government justifiably punish citizens for disobeying its laws?
 Many philosophers today think that the government has the moral authority to impose laws only if the citizens actually consent.
 This amounts to philosophical anarchism because no extant government meets this condition.
 But we can provide conditions for justifiable punishment and the authority of governments without appealing to moral obligation.
 I focus on what people may be blamed for doing, and I argue that when the government has trustworthy expertise, it has the moral authority to issue laws that citizens may be justifiably punished for disobeying.
 This condition, unlike actual consent, can be met.
 My dissertation advisor was Christopher Heath Wellman.

 I now think the theory of authority presented in my dissertation is incomplete at best.
-For my most recent thoughts on authority, see my papers.
+For my most recent understanding of authority, see my papers.

 I have been designing and leading my own courses for years and enjoy teaching a wide variety of topics, mostly in value theory broadly construed.
 My experience includes teaching at public and private universities, small graduate seminars and 300-person intros, and students from a variety of backgrounds, including English majors at a Chinese university for a year.
 During my final year of graduate school I received the university-wide Dean's Award for Teaching Excellence.

-At Goethe Universität I teach one graduate seminar in political theory every semester.
-These seminars, taught in English and usually enrolling less than twenty students, focus on fostering in-class discussion and encouraging in-depth analysis of readings.
+At Goethe Universität I taught one graduate seminar in political theory every semester.
+These seminars, taught in English and usually enrolling less than twenty students, focused on fostering in-class discussion and encouraging in-depth analysis of readings.

 At Virginia Tech and Washington University in St. Louis I taught undergraduate courses on a variety of topics in value theory broadly construed: